All Products

 Access method: heap

-Tablespace: "oss" indicates that the data is dumped to cold storage.
+Tablespace: "oss" confirms the partition data is stored in OSS cold storage.

 jobid | runid | job_pid | database | username | command | status | return_message | start_time | end_time